 - salt – as needed

 - In a wok or big skillet, heat oil over medium heat.
 Saute garlic until softened.
-Add the pork belly slices and cook, stirring regularly, until all side are done.
+Add the pork belly slices and cook, stirring regularly, until all sides are done.
 Add the shrimps and do the same.

 - Pour the cornstarch mixture into the wok and add the oyster sauce and ground pepper and bring to a boil.
 Doing this from the beginning keeps the veggies crisp and helps prevents over-cooking them.
+Take out the shrimps.

 - Add the first batch of vegetables: broccoli, cauliflower, carrots and sugar snap peas and cook covered for about 2-3 minutes.